-The following degree plan is applicable to students enrolling at Central Christian College of Kansas after July 1, 2022, through June 30, 2023.
-This degree plan will remain in effect until the student ceases continuous full-time enrollment.
+The following degree plan is applicable to students enrolling at Central Christian College of Kansas after July 1, 2023, through June 30, 2024.
+This degree plan will remain in effect until the student ceases continuous full-time enrollment or declares a new major, minor, emphasis, or concentration.
 Students not maintaining continuous enrollment will need to meet graduation requirements as stipulated by the Catalog of record at their point of reentry.
 Students may also opt to request that the graduation standards of any Catalog associated with their current enrollment determine graduation standards.